Professional Master in Education (Art & Design) - AD459

 Portfolio

 You will not be asked to supply your portfolio until all of the other documents have been received and have been reviewed.
-We do not ask you to submit it when making your application.
+Only those who are called for interview are asked to submit a portfolio.
+Therefore we do not ask you to submit it when making your application.

 Return to the top of the page